radiantearth/stac-api-spec/core/README.md

 conformance in a single request.
 To be conformant to OGC API's the `/conformance` endpoint must be implemented as well.

-This particular catalog provides the ability to browse down to STAC Collections through its `child` links, and also provides the search endpoint to be able to search across its collections.
+This particular catalog provides the ability to browse down to STAC Collections through its `child` links, and also provides the search endpoint to be able to search across items in its collections.
 Note though that none of those links are required, other servers may provide different conformance classes and a different set of links.

 The only requirements of the STAC API core class are to provide a valid STAC Catalog that includes a valid `conformsTo` JSON object